Car Insurance FAQs

 What if I have to drive my motor vehicle in the Republic of Ireland or other EEA country at short notice, will I still be able to get a Green Card?

-If you are planning on driving your UK, including NI, registered motor vehicle in the Republic of Ireland or other EEA country you are strongly advised to contact us one month in advance of your expected travel date.
+If you are planning on driving your UK, including NI, registered motor vehicle in the Republic of Ireland or other EEA country you are strongly advised to contact us in advance of your expected travel date.
 We will be able to advise you about the process we have in place for handling exceptional, short notice circumstances.

 If I do get a Green Card, how long will it remain valid for?